MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

     types: [assigned, opened, synchronize, reopened]
 ```

 Limit to when a PR against master is merged.
+There is no `merged` so use `closed`.
+This closed event I think might be triggered when you close without merging.

-This is similar to listening to `push` event on `master`, but it requires a PR to exist and does not pick up just any commit to `master`.
+This is similar to listening to `push` event on `master`, but it requires a PR to exist and does not pick up on just any commit to `master`.

 ```yaml
 on: